-People infected with smallpox develop some symptoms (e.g., fever, headache, backache, and general fatigue) that are typical of many less serious diseases.
+People infected with smallpox develop some symptoms (for example, fever, headache, backache, and general fatigue) that are typical of many less serious diseases.
 However, the telltale sign is the development of a unique skin rash.
-The rash, which has a unique indentation at its center, covers the entire body.
-The rash progresses to a raised bump, then to a pus-filled blister that crusts and scabs over before finally falling off about 3 weeks later, leaving behind a pitted scar.
+The rash, which has an indentation (hollow area) at its center, covers the entire body.
+The rash progresses to a raised bump, then to a pus-filled blister that crusts and scabs over before finally falling off about three weeks later, leaving behind a pitted scar.

-After exposure, there’s a 7 to 17 day period of time called the incubation period during which time an infected person may not show any symptoms.
-Then, over the next 2 to 4 days, an infected person may become sick with typical cold and flu-like symptoms (this stage of the disease is called the prodromal stage).
-The classic smallpox rash begins after these initial cold and flu symptoms disappear.
-So, the earliest outward symptoms of smallpox would appear would be about 9 days after exposure, when the rash develops.
+After exposure, there's a period of seven to 17 days (called the incubation period) during which an infected person may not show any symptoms.
+Then, over the next two to four days, an infected person may become sick with cold and flu-like symptoms (this is called the prodromal stage).
+The classic smallpox rash begins after these cold and flu symptoms disappear.
+So, the earliest outward symptoms of smallpox would appear about nine days after exposure, when the rash develops.

 How is smallpox spread?

 Smallpox is spread from person to person by several means, including:

 - Direct, face-to-face, and fairly prolonged contact with an infected person.
 For instance, the saliva of the infected person can spread the disease.